 Getting the right grip on your gun is good, but trigger finger placement is important, too.

-“Dry fire” practice is something every gun owner can do at home at any time.
-It costs nothing and is a great way to improve your shooting from the comfort of your own home.
+“Dry fire” practice is something every gun owner can and should do at home.
+It costs nothing and is a great way to practice and improve your draw, presentment, trigger pull and shooting from the comfort of your own home.